gyro802b/mod-arith-grokking-llc/README.md

 # Modular Arithmetic Grokking: LLC Estimation Across Architectures

-A technical exploration applying Local Learning Coefficient (LLC) estimation to the grokking phenomenon in modular arithmetic, comparing transformer and MLP architectures.
+A technical exploration applying Local Learning Coefficient (LLC) estimation to the grokking phenomenon in modular arithmetic, comparing behavior between a Constant Attention and Transformer model.

 ## What This Is